meenua/case-study/code/Codebook.md

     The cleanedup data from Procrastination.csv was merged with the web scraped data on Country column.
     The merged dataset has 67 columns.
 It contains all 61 columns from Procrastination.csv.
     In addition the, merge data contains the four columns of average for DP,AIP,GP,SWLS indexes viz.
 DPMean, AIPMean, GPMean, SWLSMean and also HDI and HDICategory columns from the web scraped data.

+    Location for the HDI.csv and the merged dataset - /data/cleaned

 ## Data Processing
     Analysis is done only on those observations where the pariticipant's age was 18 or above.